geonetwork/core-doc-sources/eng/users/source/quickstartguide/installing/index.rst

 Follow the instructions on screen (see also the section called On Windows).

-At the end of the installation process you can choose to save the installation script (Figure Save the installation script for commandline installations).
+At the end of the installation process you can choose to save the installation script.

 .. figure:: install_script.png